The 4 best customer service support software options in 2026

 Is the pricing straightforward?

 I looked for clear, predictable pricing.
-Some models that charge per ticket or per resolution can leave you with a nasty surprise on your bill after a busy month.
+Some models that charge per ticket or per resolution can leave you with a surprise on your bill after a month of high growth.
 No one wants that.

 A quick comparison of the top platforms